xplshn/wayland-imd/i2ywm/README.md

 - Basic operations menu
 - Basic file operations and xfdesktop-like behavior
 - Open & Open with... in the menu
+- Make icons navigable with keyboard input
+- Option to show icons on all workspaces or only on focused workspaces
+- Option to show icons only on empty workspaces (no windows open)

 Currently implemented:
 - Support for .desktop files